sio/libvirt-guest.service/README.md

 # Granular control of libvirt guests with systemd

+## Project status

+In development.
+Not usable yet.
+Not currently looking for contributors.

+## Overview

 This service aims to provide better integration of Libvirt guests into systemd service hierarchy.
 If you want to define a particular guest startup order or make sure that guests competing for the same physical resources (e.g. GPU) are